MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/security.md

     To learn more, see [Overview of file sharing using the SMB 3 protocol in Windows Server](https://docs.microsoft.com/windows-server/storage/file-server/file-server-smb-overview).

-- **Windows Defender Antivirus** in Windows Admin Center protects the operating system on clients and servers against viruses, malware, spyware, other threats.
-To learn more, see [Microsoft Defender Antivirus on Windows Server 2016 and 2019](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-antivirus/microsoft-defender-antivirus-on-windows-server-2016)
+- **Windows Defender Antivirus** in Windows Admin Center protects the operating system on clients and servers against viruses, malware, spyware, and other threats.
+To learn more, see [Microsoft Defender Antivirus on Windows Server 2016 and 2019](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-antivirus/microsoft-defender-antivirus-on-windows-server-2016).

 ### Protect identities
 This section discusses how to use Windows Admin Center to protect privileged identities: